Research and Design Lab

 They had been in the hall trying to iron out logistics, and one of the members stopped and looked over at me.

 “Wait a second,” she said, taken back by the thought that unexpectedly popped into her head.
-“How are going to be graded?”
+“How are we going to be graded?”

 I considered for a moment, admittedly uncertain how to answer.
 We were already three weeks into the unit.
 I had given them a scoring guide and an assignment sheet at the beginning.
 I had laid out the expectations and I had provided feedback along the way, but we had also drifted off the course I had initially imagined.
 Their work had gone further than I expected.
 Ideas had spiraled and blossomed.
 Their presentation had changed a dozen different times and the rules about the number of speakers had to shift as well.
 Research moved away from books or online articles and turned into phone calls, price comparisons, and interviews.